willyweather/slate/source/index.html.md

 `GET api.willyweather.com.au/api/v2/states/{state id}/regions.json`

 ### Response
 Response is an array of Regions.
-See <a href="#get-region">Get Region</a> for a description of a Region response.
+See <a href="#region-get-by-region-id">Get Region</a> for a description of a Region response.

 <aside class="notice">
     Request header <code>Content-type: application/json</code> is required when passing parameters via <strong>Request Header</strong>.